glee73/fuud/README.md

 * *Integration and Ability to Play Multiple Games* - for variety purposes, we would want our bots to be able to complete in more than one game.
 We would have to set up basic engines to run all games theat we want to include, and build the infrastructure to be able to connect in AI players.
 This might be challenging because of our lack of experience in setting up these kinds of strutures, and just the amount of work required if we want to handle more than a couple games.
 * *A Way to Keep Track of Users and Competition Results with a Robust Backend* - we would need to have a database structure for keeping track of users, their different algorithms, and their results against each other.
 We could potentially use a system like Elo to rank how bots compete against each other.
 This might be challenging because the backend could end up being quite complex, with a large number of backend-frontend connections required to keep all elements of the site running smoothly.
 * *An Interface to Allow for Algorithm Creation and Testing* - To fulfill our aim of helping new and novice programmers learn about AI and machine learning, we'd need a way for them to construct their bots without getting too deep into the details of the algorithms (we could leave this as an option to more advanced programmers).
 One way to do this could be to allow users to select what type of algorithm they want to use (e.g. just a search, reinforcement learning that learns a policy, etc.) and then allow them to fine-tune the parameters, neural network setup if applicable, or heuristic if doing a search.
 We could find ways to do this where they wouldn't have to write too much actual, or at least complex, code, but introduce them to the ideas.
 The main challenge of our project lies here, and we would both need to be familiar and comfortable with ML methods ourselves, since we would have to write the base algorithms, and generate some good ideas for how to convey them to newer users.

+TA Approval (dlichen): I don't know how feasible this is / what algorithm you guys would be coding?
+A lot of these AI algorithms are very complex and I don't think just importing them from external libraries would be sufficiently complex.

 ### Idea 3 - Spotify
 Especially during COVID, people have been looking for ways to connect.
 Spotify's